-But it doesn’t just affect you; it negatively impacts the life of your family and friends.
-Encompassing yourself in work leaves no room for anyone else in your life.
+If you’re a workaholic, it doesn’t just affect you; it negatively impacts the life of your family and friends.
+Losing yourself in work leaves no room for anyone else in your life.
 Family time is easily forgotten, and everyone must adjust to your schedule.
 Relationships start to crumble and even your physical health can begin to suffer.
 This is when the workaholic has truly gotten out of control and programs like Workaholics Anonymous become necessary.

 It’s easy to think of workaholism as a “good” addiction because it appears that you are getting so much more done.
 But the truth is, you are not any more productive than any other hard worker – in fact, you’re less productive.
 This is especially true if you continually find yourself multi-tasking to get everything completed.
 Here are some of the ways workaholics suffer at the office:

 Robots, by default, are not very creative – and neither are people who work incessantly.
 The problem is, working like a machine stifles imagination and stifles your creativity.
 Because a workaholic is really just pushing themself to stay ahead of what they are truly afraid of, they never realize their full potential.
 Connecting to work on a deep level that aligns with values is a much better strategy for creativity – and it will also be much easier on your work life balance.